paulvern/Histboard/README.md

 Then open `index.html` in your browser.

 ### Option 3: Serve Locally
-For best results (avoiding CORS issues with tile loading), use a local server:
+For best results (the app needs to fetch `translations.json` and tile data), use a local server:

 ```bash
 # Using Python